Kulusuk: Transport

 The village is served by Kulusuk Airport, one of two international airports in eastern Greenland.
-It provides direct connections to Nuuk on the western coast, Reykjavík in Iceland, and Tasiilaq on Ammassalik Island, which links many other villages in the region through settlement helicopter flights.
+It provides direct connections to Nuuk on the western coast, Reykjavík-Keflavík in Iceland, and Tasiilaq on Ammassalik Island, which links many other villages in the region through settlement helicopter flights.
+Air Greenland and Icelandair operate at the airport.

 In the summer, the cargo boats of Royal Arctic Line connect Kulusuk and Tasiilaq, providing an ad hoc alternative for the helicopter flights of Air Greenland.

-In the winter, the inhabitants of the village use snowmobiles and traditional dogsleds as additional means of transport−families arriving at the airport are ferried to the settlement on both.
+In the winter, the inhabitants of the village use snowmobiles and traditional dogsleds as additional means of transport – families arriving at the airport are ferried to the settlement on both.
 Dogsleds are then left briefly untended, albeit accidental escapes amongst the dogs are rendered impossible through overturning the sled, and binding of the front paws of the dog pack leaders.

 Climate

 As an outlying island in the small archipelago of islands in the Ammassalik region, Kulusuk Island is the most exposed to the persistent northeasterly winds from the Greenland Sea.
-Although the average winter temperatures are higher than in the more northerly settlements on the west coast of Greenland−often in single digits below zero−the ferocity of winds brings the effective temperatures down by more than an order of magnitude.
+Although the average winter temperatures are higher than in the more northerly settlements on the west coast of Greenland – often in single digits below zero – the ferocity of winds brings the effective temperatures down by more than an order of magnitude.
 During a quarter or more January days the island experiences wind speeds between 8 and 10 on the Beaufort scale, qualifying as fresh gales, strong gales, or storms.